 Money Follows the Person

-This unusually named program is designed for Medicaid beneficiaries that currently reside in nursing homes.
-The program's goal is to move residents from nursing homes back to their homes or into the home of their caregivers or other loved ones.
-As such, the program will pay for a variety of services, assistive technology and home modifications that help participants to function in a home environment including home safety monitoring / PERS services.
-Worth noting is that Money Follows the Person programs often have different names in different states and all but six states participate in the program (those which do not are AK, AZ, NM, OR, UT and WY).
+This unusually named program, Money Follows the Person, is designed for Medicaid beneficiaries that currently live in nursing homes.
+The program’s goal is to move residents from nursing homes back to their homes or into the homes of their caregivers or other loved ones.
+As such, the program will pay for a variety of services, assistive technology, and home modifications that help participants function in a home environment.
+This includes home safety monitoring / PERS services.
+Worth noting is that Money Follows the Person programs often have different names in different states.
+And all but seven states participate in the program (those which do not are AK, AZ, FL, NM, OR, UT and WY).